-As the Uptons were in that condition of respectability and limited means which involves much sacrifice of comfort to appearances, Letty Up-ton had resolved to do something that would add to the family income and bring to her the satisfaction of being self-supporting.
+As the Uptons were in that condition of respectability and limited means which involves much sacrifice of comfort to appearances, Letty Upton had resolved to do something that would add to the family income and bring to her the satisfaction of being self-supporting.

-Miss Upton was a trim, bright little Miss Upton was a trim, bright little body of 20 years; pretty, in a fresh, winning way, and naturally vivacious and engaging.
+Miss Upton was a trim, bright little body of 20 years; pretty, in a fresh, winning way, and naturally vivacious and engaging.
+It had seemed to her winning way, and naturally vivacious and engaging.
 It had seemed to her that this personal equipment was a qualification for newspaper work.
-She had not the training necessary to secure a teacher's position; the drudgery of typewriting was uncongenial, and to go into a shop as a saleswoman was only to be thought of as a last resort.
+She had not the training necessary to secure a teacher's position; the drudgery of typewriting was uncongenial, and to go into a shop as a saleswoman was only to be thought of as a last re-

-Letty had seen in the Sunday papers long accounts of very wonderful experiences to which were affixed the names, real or assumed, of women writers.
+Letty had seen in the Sunday po pers long accounts of very wonderful experiences to which were affixed the eal or assumed, of women She thought she might bewriters. writers.
 She thought she might become, in time, a writer of such signed articles and obtain high pay for them.
 Could she not write as well as those women?
-From the "stories" in the papers things seemed to come their vay easily enough.
+From the "stories" in the papers things seemed to come their way easily enough.

-Like many a reader of such "stories" Letty did not stop to reflect on the labor and time expended on them, nor did she know anything of the trials and disheartening rebuffs which have been encountered in "working them up.
+Like many a reader of such "stories" Letty did not stop to reflect on the labor and time expeuded on them, nor did she know anything of the trials and disheartening rebuffs which have been encountered in "working them to Letty smaller and more "cluttered up" than she had expected.
+There were three or four small rooms with roll-top desks in them and one or two chairs.
+The editor of the "Woman's Page" had her office in one of these rooms.
+She was a woman of about 40, with grayish hair and rather sharp features.
+Her glance was keen, her manner of speaking brief and to the